 High cholesterol increases your risk of heart disease and heart attacks.
-You can reduce cholesterol with medications, but if you'd rather make lifestyle changes to reduce cholesterol, you can try these five healthy lifestyle changes.
-If you're already taking medications, these changes can also improve their cholesterol-lowering effect.
+You can improve cholesterol with medications, but if you'd rather first make lifestyle changes to improve your cholesterol, try these five healthy changes.
+If you already take medications, these changes can improve their cholesterol-lowering effect.

 Even if you have years of unhealthy eating under your belt, making a few changes in your diet can reduce cholesterol and improve your heart health.

 - Choose healthier fats.
-Saturated fats, found in red meat and dairy products, raise your total cholesterol and low-density lipoprotein (LDL) cholesterol, the "bad" cholesterol.
-As a general rule, you should get less than 7 percent of your daily calories from saturated fat.
-Instead, choose leaner cuts of meat, low-fat dairy and monounsaturated fats — found in olive, peanut and canola oils — for a healthier option.
+Saturated fats, found primarily in red meat and dairy products, raise your total cholesterol and low-density lipoprotein (LDL) cholesterol, the "bad" cholesterol.
+As a rule, you should get less than 7 percent of your daily calories from saturated fat.
+Choose leaner cuts of meat, low-fat dairy and monounsaturated fats — found in olive and canola oils — for healthier options.

-- Eliminate trans fats.
-Trans fat can be found in fried foods and many commercial baked products, such as cookies, crackers and snack cakes.
+Eliminate trans fats.
+Trans fats affect cholesterol levels by increasing the "bad" cholesterol and lowering the "good" cholesterol.
+This bad combination increases the risk of heart attacks.
+Trans fats can be found in fried foods and many commercial products, such as cookies, crackers and snack cakes.
 But don't rely on packages that are labeled "trans fat-free."
-In the United States, if a food contains less than 0.5 grams of trans fat per serving, it can be labeled "trans fat-free."
-Even though those amounts seem small, they can add up quickly if you eat a lot of foods that have a small amount of trans fat in them.
-Instead, read the ingredients list.
-You can tell if a food has trans fat in it if it contains partially hydrogenated oil.
+In the United States, if a food contains less than 0.5 grams of trans fat in a serving, it can be labeled "trans fat-free."

 - Eat foods rich in omega-3 fatty acids.
-Omega-3 fatty acids can help lower your LDL ("bad") cholesterol.
+Omega-3 fatty acids don't affect LDL cholesterol.
+They have other heart benefits, such as helping to increase high-density lipoprotein (HDL, or "good") cholesterol, reducing your triglycerides, a type of fat in your blood, and reducing blood pressure.
 Some types of fish — such as salmon, mackerel and herring — are rich in omega-3 fatty acids.
 Other good sources of omega-3 fatty acids include walnuts, almonds and ground flaxseeds.

 - Taking a brisk daily walk during your lunch hour